Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/MultipleVersionsInOneSourceTreeExperiment.md

 Further Work:
 - libC1 should probably provide its own library/libraries for type transformations.
 How would that be organized?
 - Provide transformation from the last release version and maybe from the last stable release version.
-- Providing these transformation functions may only be feasible for lexical types.
+- Providing these transformation functions may only be feasible for vocabulary types.
 - Private linkage should be used as much as possible.